 - Cut the apricots, tomatoes and olives into tiny dices and fry them with the blossoms in olive oil for a few minutes.

-- add the other ingredients and leave them to simmer for 10 minutes.
+- Add the other ingredients and leave to simmer for 10 minutes.

 - Serve warm as dip or use it to flavor the sea food before grilling.

 Recipes like these will be part of our new LAGUNA IN CUCINA Membership, opening on 5 August 2020.
 Stay tuned!2